reshmabidikar/slate/source/includes/_admin.md

 None.

-**Returns**
+**Response**

-A 204 http status without content.
+If successful, returns a status code of 204 and an empty body.

-### Put the host out of rotation
+### Remove a server from the rotation

-The following endpoint can be used to remove a server back into the rotation during a deployment.
+Removes a server from the rotation during a deployment.

 **HTTP Request**